Lovato Lovati: Influence on other Renaissance scholars

 We cannot assume that the influence of Lovato on other poets and scholars of the Renaissance is direct, but his general belief in the magnificence of Latin verse and his unique compositions made it the preferred form of expression in the period.
-According to Witt,"The first to capture with consistency the flavor of the classical authors and to state explicitly that imitation f the ancients was his goal, Lovato may rightfully be considered the founder of Italian humanism."
+According to Witt,"The first to capture with consistency the flavor of the classical authors and to state explicitly that imitation of the ancients was his goal, Lovato may rightfully be considered the founder of Italian humanism."
 Thereby making his influence on Renaissance humanism potent.

 Lovato introduced to the poets of the 14th century, through his work and influence, the importance of being precise and correct.
 By making the writings of the ancient world his guiding spirit, he was able to bring about a conscious intellectual change in the manner in which poets perceived the environment around them.
 Further, through an analysis of the grammatical component and the syntax of the works of early ages, he was able to bring about "'a reorganization of consciousness,' habits of expressing ideas with precision and nuances that both unlocked the mentality of the classical authors and allowed the humanists themselves to approach their own work with that perspective."

 Playing the role as a notary, he advanced the cause of classical learning and the use of classical texts through his use of these texts and employ classical imagery in his poetry.
 In his writings, from the first instances of his poetical composition, as seen in the letters of 1267/68, they would be the first "written by an Italian since late antiquity to employ classical diction for the expression of private thoughts and feelings" through a conscious discarding of the vernacular taste that had been influenced by the French works.

 Among those specifically influenced and dedicated to Lovato's style of writing and expression was Albertino Mussato, one of his disciples.
 Mussato, in the later years of his life, in spite of his deep interactions with Lovato gave credit to Buonincontro da Mantova as his teacher, but the latter, like other intellectuals from Padua, such as Zambono di Andrea and Ugo Mezzabati were deeply influenced by Lovato, thereby indicating that Mussato derived much from Lovato's stylistic schemes.